Have you ever been so lost in music, it took you to another place in your mind?

 Music performed by improvisation group Paper Sun will integrate harmonically and rhythmically with the echoed acoustic surrounds of the courtyard.
 This provides a compelling auditory backdrop to the gradually changing light conditions for audience members, especially those located beneath the archway or 'suspension' zone, augmented by projections of abstracted imagery.
 The large window facing the courtyard area contributes to the acoustic character of the space, offering dual properties of reflection and transparency and providing optimal views of liminal zones emerging as daylight transitions from twilight into evening.

 Peter Long is a performing musician, composer, sound artist and graphic designer based in the upper Blue Mountains, west of Sydney.
 His PhD research investigates aesthetic experiences of spatio-temporal suspension in popular music and moving imagery, and his artistic practice draws inspiration from the unique Blue Mountains environment and its timeless visual and sonic footprint.
+In 2014 he completed a first class honours degree in a Bachelor of Music at Western Sydney University, and has since presented his research at conferences in Spain, New Zealand and Australia.

 © Copyright States Of Suspension